UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 ---
-title: Dataframe Manipulation with dplyr
+title: Manipulating tibbles with dplyr
 teaching: 40
 exercises: 15
 questions:
-- "How can I manipulate dataframes without repeating myself?"
+- "How can I manipulate tibbles without repeating myself?"
 objectives:
-- " To be able to use the six main dataframe manipulation 'verbs' with pipes in  `dplyr`."
+- " To be able to use the six main `dplyr` data manipulation 'verbs' with pipes."
 keypoints:
-- "Use the `dplyr` package to manipulate dataframes."
+- "Use the `dplyr` package to manipulate tibbles."
-- "Use `select()` to choose variables from a dataframe."
+- "Use `select()` to choose variables from a tibbles."
 - "Use `filter()` to choose data based on values."
 - "Use `group_by()` and `summarize()` to work with subsets of data."
 - "Use `mutate()` to create new variables."